spiffe/go-spiffe/v2/examples/spiffe-http/README.md

 }
 ```

-On the other hand, the **http client** creates a `tls.Config` with client configurations to allow mTLS connections, , using previously created [workloadapi.X509Source](../../workloadapi/x509source.go#L17) and validates than the certificate presented to server from client has SPIFFE ID `spiffe://examples.org/server`.
+On the other side, the **HTTP client** uses the [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source) to create a `tls.Config` for mTLS that authenticates the client certificate and verifies that it has the SPIFFE ID `spiffe://examples.org/server`.

 ```go
 serverID := spiffeid.Must("example.org", "server")